Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Introduction

 Given these challenges, the central question arises: how can researchers combine the strengths of RCTs and OSs to achieve more robust causal estimates?
 Specifically, how can we estimate the treatment effect on a target population by aggregating the internal validity of RCTs with the external validity of OSs?

-Recent literature has considered ways of combining RCT and OS either to improve the internal or external validity of the inference.
+Recent literature has considered ways of combining RCT and OS to improve the internal or external validity of the inference.
 One line of research uses OSs to gain insights into the target population's characteristics, allowing researchers to adjust RCT inferences accordingly to increase external validity \citep{cole2010generalizing,stuart2011use,tipton2013improving,pearl2022external,hartman2015sample,dahabreh2019generalizing}.
-Another line of research focuses on enhancing the efficiency of RCT estimates by incorporating observational data \citep{gagnon2023precise}.
+Another line of research focuses on enhancing the efficiency of RCT estimates by incorporating observational data \citep{gagnon2023precise,wu2022integrative}.
 Researchers have also delved into the bias-variance trade-off between RCTs and OSs \citep{chen2021minimax,yang2023elastic}.
-However, despite this progress, existing methods often make simplifying assumptions, e.g., assuming that the covariates of the RCT and OS populations overlap.
+However, despite this progress, existing methods often make simplifying assumptions, e.g., assuming {the positivity between the RCT and OS populations}.
 In reality, RCTs are often conducted on a selective population, either for convenience or higher statistical power.
-Thus, the support of the distribution of participants' characteristics in an RCT may not overlap with the support of the whole population's characteristics.
-Although \cite{Zivich2024} tackled this non-overlap issue with one covariate, the situation can be more complicated in practice.
+Thus, the support of participants' characteristics in an RCT may only be a nonrepresentative subset of the support of the target population's characteristics.
+Although \cite{Zivich2024} tackled this nonpositivity issue with one covariate, the situation can be more complicated in practice.
 Furthermore, the existing approaches fall short of addressing both the internal and external validity biases present in the two data sources.